bertrand-lab/mn-fe-allocation/README.md

 \figures
 ```

-Also all of the data are deposited here (insert link) so you can run any stage of the script.
+Also all of the data are deposited [here](https://datadryad.org/stash/dataset/doi:10.5061/dryad.xd2547dfs) so you can run any stage of the script.

 ### Parameter Estimation